the Warrenton-Alexandria Turnpike bridge over Bull Run was burned by Federal forces retreating after the First Battle of Manassas in 1861

 Confederates blockaded the Potomac River in the winter of 1861-62, until the northern defense line based on the Occoquan River was abandoned and forces moved to protect Richmond against McClellan's Peninsula Campaign

-The Virginia Central, Orange and Alexandria, and Manassas Gap railroads brought supplies and troops to Manassas Junction, after they were initially stationed at other locations in Virginia until they were "seasoned," or past the stage when soldiers from isolated rural areas in the South were likely to become disabled by their first exposure to communicable diseases such measles.
-Confederate encampments were scattered along Bull Run, from the town of Occoquan upstream to Centreville and the modern location of the Manassas campus of Northern Virginia Community College.
+The Orange and Alexandria Railroad and the Manassas Gap Railroad brought supplies and troops to Manassas Junction.
+Troops were initially stationed at other locations in Virginia until they were "seasoned," or past the stage when soldiers from isolated rural areas in the South were likely to become disabled by their first exposure to communicable diseases such measles.
+Confederate encampments were scattered along Bull Run from the town of Occoquan upstream to Centreville, stretching to the modern location of the Manassas campus of Northern Virginia Community College.